-High court upholds cash-free bail in Illinois, takes effect in September
+High court upholds cash-free bail in Illinois, which takes effect in September

 What’s more, the commission found that it tends to generate spurious plea deals.
 Defendants reason that pleading to a lower-level offense gets them out of jail sooner.

 Critics have argued that bail is a time-honored way to ensure defendants released from jail show up for court proceedings.
+They have warned that violent criminals will be released pending trial, giving them license to commit other crimes.
+But Democrats have relented and added numerous violent crimes that would still be subject to cash bail.

-This story has been updated to correct the name of the chief justice to Mary Jane Theis, not Mary Ann.
+Joining Theis in her opinion were Justices P. Scott Neville Jr., Joy V. Cunningham and Elizabeth M. Rochford.
+Justice Mary K. O’Brien specially concurred with her own opinion.